Which is better for inflammation: Turmeric or Curcumin?Charity Parkinson Cl.H., H.N.C.

 Photo Credit: Vilb1 Flickr via Compfight cc

-Standardized extracts of turmeric root are products which start with whole turmeric and then change the natural concentration of things in order to include higher levels of the curcumin compound.
-This form cannot truly be considered a whole herb product, because some other compounds will have to be removed in order to concentrate the curcumin.
+Standardized extracts of turmeric root are products which start with whole turmeric root and then concentrate it in order to achieve higher levels of curcumin or curcuminoid compounds.
+This form can still be considered a whole herb product, as long as all the other naturally occurring compounds in the root are left intact and included in the final product.
+You also want to be sure that the process used to concentrate the extract is free of chemicals and high temperatures.

 In essence, as new research is being done, it is pointing to the fact that there are other important compounds in turmeric that are assisting curcumin to absorbed into our digestive tract and utilized by our cells.
 Therefore the whole herb offers a benefit over any one isolated compound.
 This might be key when it comes to fighting inflammation.